-Council's role in mosquito control
+Council's role in mosquito management

 While treatments are very successful, it's impossible to find or treat all breeding locations.
 Mosquitoes can breed in as little as a bottle top of water.